otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ```

 ## Controller
-You can create a controller which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API)..
-However, before you create a new controller, you must understand what it is.
+You will create a controller which will contain the [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) methods for your [API](https://developer.mozilla.org/en-US/docs/Glossary/API).
+However, before you create a controller, you must have a general understanding on what it is.

-#### What is a controller?
 A [Controller
 ](https://laravel.com/docs/8.x/controllers) class contains public action methods used to handle various [HTTP requests methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), i.e., `GET`, `POST`, `PUT` & `DELETE`.
-Theses action methods handle incoming requests, retrieve the necessary model data & return the appropriate response.
+These action methods handle incoming requests, retrieve the necessary model data & return the appropriate response.

 To create a new controller, run the following command: